BHOPAL TOURISM | TOURIST PLACES TO VISIT & TRAVEL GUIDE TO BHOPAL

 The city of Bhopal is often called the 'City of Lakes' as it features a pair of artificial lakes - Upper Lake and Lower Lake, among the must include places in Bhopal tour packages.
 One of the greenest cities in India, the city can be divided into two parts, the old city towards the north comprising of rustic mosques, bustling bazaars, serpentine alleys, and exquisite old havelis.
-While, the new town with swanky infrastructure, shopping complexes, and wide roads situated to the south.
+The new town with swanky infrastructure, shopping complexes, and wide roads situated to the south.
 It is this contrast that makes Bhopal an exquisite blend of the old and the new, the past and the present, the rustic and the classy.
 It is one of the popular places to visit near Indore.

 Formerly known as Bhojpal, the ancient city of Bhopal was founded by Raja Bhoj of the Paramara dynasty, who is said to have built many lakes that surround the city today.
 This city was improved upon by Dost Mohammed Khan, who established rule upon this city after the death of Emperor Aurangzeb in 1707.
 In the 19th century, Bhopal came under the rule of Mamola Bai, the first Begum, after her husband's death.
 She was then succeeded by Qudsia Begum, and then her daughter, Sikander ruled the kingdom.
 During this reign of the Begums, arts, culture, education, and architecture flourished which made Bhopal into the beautiful city that it is today.

 The city of Bhopal is a true paradise for historians, archaeologists, art & architecture patrons, and curious travelers as it boasts of numerous historical monuments, religious places, and several museums.
 Moti Masjid, Upper Lake, Udayagiri Caves, Bhimbetka Caves, Indira Gandhi Rashtriya Manav Sangrahalaya, Birla Mandir, Shaukat Mahal, Jama Masjid, Van Vihar National Park are the top and major places to visit in Bhopal.
 The city is also famous for its Nawabi food that is an absolute delight for foodies.
 Tragically, Bhopal is also a reminiscence of the world's worst industrial disaster in the chemical plant of Union Carbide that was responsible for at least 8000 deaths from the explosion alone.